 The other trend DRAMeXchange predicts is that faster PCIe (NVMe) SSDs will reach pricing parity with SATA drives.
 This in turn will lead to wider spread adoption of NVMe SSDs, which will eventually replace SATA drives in the mainstream market.

 What this all means is that if you're shopping for the best SSD for gaming, use $0.10 per gigabyte as a general gauge of value.
-Faster performing drives will cost more, but unless you specifically need ultra-fast read and write speeds, there's little reason to pay significantly more.
+Faster performing drives, especially the best NVMe drives, will cost more, but unless you specifically need ultra-fast read and write speeds, there's little reason to pay significantly more.